Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 sidebar_position: 4
 ---

-# Configuration YAML Structure
+# Configuration YAML structure

+This guide will explain what the structure of a YAML config file should look like.

+## Config YAML structure

-Every configuration needs a YAML containing required and optional content.
+Every configuration needs a YAML file containing required and optional content.

-A minimal viable config needs to look like this:
+A minimum viable config should look like this:

 ```yaml
 config: